PatrickEMcLean/DungeonMerchantStory/names.md

 All the orcs aren't dead.
 Samga survives.
 So do the things in the pit.
 So there are Orcs in Robrecht -- and are for the entire period of the story.
 They don't want to be called orcs, though.
 After a while they shrink and grow stout.
 Become miners, workers of metal -- Dworcs.
 Dwarves.

+If it ties into the Mall story, he is cast into this dimension (when magic is pushed here) and, seeking opponents, he calls forth adventurers

+Making the characters and their sacrifices mere plot devices -- which he taunts them with, but they rebel against this meta trap.

+He changes himself into a dragon.

+Alston labors underground for a century making creatures -- he has to change his form to survive (man is mortal after all -- and that's how he becomes a dragon. )